 2. Ride the Metro

-Take the metro to explore neighborhoods like Laureles and Envigado, and get away from the more well-worn tourist path in El Centro and El Poblado.
+Take the metro to explore neighborhoods like Laureles and Envigado, and get away from the more well-worn tourist paths in El Centro and El Poblado.

 Located in the Plaza Botero at the heart of El Centro, the Museo de Antioquia is a must!
 While you’ll enjoy marveling at the sculptures in Plaza Botero, the museum houses an incredible collection of the artist’s works, including his famous paintings of Pablo Escobar.